nomis/logitech-z906/interface.rst

 The power supply for the console is always active.

-The console will get upset if the amplifier doesn't respond to communication (this is the cause of the 2, 3 or 4 error LEDs displayed).
+The console will get upset if the amplifier doesn't respond to communication (this is the cause of the 2, 3 or 4 error indication displayed on the console input selection LEDs).

+* 2 LEDs: amplifier presence remains 3.3V high
+* 3 LEDs: no response to serial communication

 The `protocol <protocol.rst>`_ is a simple binary interface.